MicrosoftDocs/azure-devops-docs/docs/java/labs/agile/index.md

 monikerRange: '>= tfs-2017'
 ---

-# Manage your Java project with VSTS Agile tools
+# Manage your Java project with Azure Boards

-In this exercise, you are going to examine the various Agile planning features of VSTS to group and manage your Java project work and that of your team using backlogs.
+In this exercise, you are going to examine the various Agile planning features of Azure DevOps Services to group and manage your Java project work and that of your team using backlogs.

 > [!NOTE]
 > These Hands-On Labs use a virtual machine with a Java environment configured by our partner, [Northwest Cadence](https://www.nwcadence.com/).